cornelcroi/context-lens/README.md

 "Where is the rate limiting logic implemented?"
 "Show me similar error handling patterns"
 "How do other files handle this exception?"
-"Find all places where we validate user input"
+"Find all places where the code validates user input"
 ```

 ### 📚 Learning & Research